notblackout/kf2-controlled-difficulty/chat.md

 #### Chat Commands are Always Accessible in Solo

-Playing CD solo automatically and unconditionally enables all chat commands.
-There's no need to edit your KFGame.ini to configure `DefaultAuthLevel` or `AuthorizedUsers` if you just want to use chat commands in solo mode on your own machine.
+Playing CD solo automatically and unconditionally enables all chat commands, both `CDAUTH_READ` and `CDAUTH_WRITE`.
+There's no need to edit your KFGame.ini to configure `DefaultAuthLevel` or `AuthorizedUsers` if you just want to use chat commands in solo mode.

 ## Option Chat Command Reference